 Dear friends: None of this can we, your bishops and priests, do in isolation from men and women in consecrated life and especially from the lay faithful.
 Your prayers and your presence this evening are, as always, most encouraging but you bring to the Church more than your presence and prayers.
-The Holy Spirit has come upon you as well in Baptism and Confirmation and has endowed you not only with natural talents so needed by Church's life, but also by many spiritual gifts of discernment, prophecy, and healing, gifts so necessary in these days and in fact, necessary for the Church's mission at all times.
+The Holy Spirit has come upon you as well in Baptism and Confirmation.
+The Risen Lord 'who loves us and frees us from sin has made you into a Kingdom, priests for his God and Father and to him be glory forever and ever!'
+And so he has endowed you not only with natural talents so needed by Church's life, but also with many spiritual gifts of discernment, prophecy, and healing, gifts needed in these days and in fact needed at all times for the Church's mission.
 And how I thank all of you for your faithful and generous service to the Church!
+As you pray with and for me and my fellow priests who are privileged to serve you, we, in turn, pledge to form with you a closer and more vibrant partnership in which your gifts of nature and grace can be unleased to repair, strengthen, and enrich the social and spiritual fabric of this diocese as it prayerfully awaits the arrival of a new and loving shepherd.
+In this way the Lord's mission of liberation and healing might continue unabated throughout the State of West

-As you pray with and for the bishops and priests who are privileged to serve you, we, in turn, pledge to form with you a closer and more vibrant partnership in which your gifts of nature and grace can be unleased to repair, enrich, strengthen, and enrich the social and spiritual fabric of this great and historical local Church, the Archdiocese of Baltimore, such that the Lord's mission of liberation and healing might continue unabated in times good and bad, in times of peace and in times of struggle, for the glory of God, the good of the Church Universal, and the salvation of souls - and may God bless us and keep us always in his love!
+Virginia, for the glory of God, the good of the Church Universal, and the salvation of souls - and may God bless us and keep us always in his love!